CaloQVAE : Simulating high-energy particle-calorimeter interactions using hybrid quantum-classical generative models: Introduction

 A significant portion of the computational burden of the simulation lies in the interaction of particles with the calorimeter subsystems.
 Calorimeters are detectors that measure particle energies via the production of showers and the subsequent measurement of those showers as they traverse the active material of the detector.
-The ATLAS and CMS experiments both contain ``Electromagnetic'' calorimeters dedicated to the measurement of photons and electrons, and ``Hadronic'' calorimeters dedicated to measuring hadrons (typically $\pi^\pm$, protons, and neutrons).
+The ATLAS and CMS detectors both contain ``Electromagnetic'' calorimeters dedicated to the measurement of photons and electrons, and ``Hadronic'' calorimeters dedicated to measuring hadrons (typically $\pi^\pm$, protons, and neutrons).
 The accurate simulation of these complicated particle showers is critical to enable the highest quality measurements, but simulating each shower from first principles is very time consuming.
-This has motivated in recent years several approaches to reproduce these showers via machine learning based methods (see below).
+This has motivated in recent years several approaches to reproduce these showers via machine-learning-based methods.

-In this paper, we demonstrate the use of a quantum-assisted machine learning model for the generation of particle showers at LHC-like detectors.
-We deploy a restricted Boltzmann machine (RBM) to encode a rich description of particle showers in detectors, and use quantum annealing to avoid expensive Markov Chain evaluations of the shower model.
-The technique shows promise in both increasing the fidelity of fast simulation, and reducing the computational requirements via a new computing paradigm.